simpcomp-team/simpcomp/README.md

   true
 </pre>

- - Run *"SCRunTest();"* for a quick self test of *simpcomp* that assures the package works correctly.
-The output of the test function should look like this (the number printed after *GAP4stones* is a performance measure of your system and thus may differ from computer to computer):
+ - Run `SCRunTest();` for a quick self test of `simpcomp` that assures the package works correctly.
+The output of the test function should look like this (the number printed after `GAP4stones` is a performance measure of your system and thus may differ from computer to computer):
 <pre>
   gap> SCRunTest();
   + simpcomp package test